Canada Research Chairs Program - Equity, Diversity & Inclusion Public Accountability and Transparency Requirements

 A recommendation for approval of Western’s CRCP EDI plan will be made by Western’s Canada Research Chairs Steering Committee after development and endorsement of the plan from the Western’s Canada Research Chairs Equity, Diversity and Inclusion Plan Committee.

-Western’s CRC Equity, Diversity and Inclusion Plan Committee’s current membership includes: M. Karen Campbell (Vice-Provost, Academic Planning, Policy and Faculty), Mark Daley (Associate Vice-President Research), Juan-Luis Suarez (Associate Vice-President, Research), Janice Forsyth (Associate Professor and Director of the First Nations Studies program), Wendy Pearson (Associate Professor and Chair, Department of Women’s Studies and Feminist Research), Tsun-Kong Sham (Tier 1 Canada Research Chair), Amanda Moehring (Tier 2 Canada Research Chair), David Litchfield (Professor and Vice-Dean Research & Innovation, Schulich School of Medicine and Dentistry), David Tweddell (Director, Research Development), Connie Zrini (Faculty Recruitment Consultant), and Terri Tomchick-Condon (Senior Consultant, Equity and Human Rights Services).
+Western’s CRC Equity, Diversity and Inclusion Plan Committee, which developed the CRC-EDI Action plan, includes: M. Karen Campbell (Vice-Provost, Academic Planning, Policy and Faculty), Mark Daley (Associate Vice-President Research), Juan-Luis Suarez (Associate Vice-President, Research), Janice Forsyth (Associate Professor and Director of the Indigenous Studies program), Wendy Pearson (Associate Professor and Chair, Department of Women’s Studies and Feminist Research), Tsun-Kong Sham (Tier 1 Canada Research Chair), Amanda Moehring (Tier 2 Canada Research Chair), David Litchfield (Professor and Vice-Dean Research & Innovation, Schulich School of Medicine and Dentistry), David Tweddell (Director, Research Development), Connie Zrini (Faculty Recruitment Consultant), and Terri Tomchick-Condon (Senior Consultant, Equity & Human Rights Services).
 Advising as a resource to the Committee is Laurie Arnott, Director of Faculty Relations who has expertise in Human Rights and Labour Law.

 Western’s Canada Research Chairs Equity, Diversity and Action Plan is a “living plan”.
 Ongoing discussion and dialogue with the full academic community will be central to the plan’s continuous assessment and update.